An academic record is a formal transcript of your academic history at the University. You'll get a free transcript when you graduate.

 You can access your past results and download an unofficial record anytime, in WES.

 Use WES to order and pay for an official academic record to be sent by mail.
+After payment you can check the progress of your order online.
 For the current price, see miscellaneous fees.

-You can buy an official record using WES (login) past students.
+Past students can also order online using WES (login) past students.
 If you attended or completed your course before 1997, allow 10-15 working days for delivery.

 In person, same day